mixxxdj/manual/source/chapters/user_interface.rst

   depending on whether a loop is activated or not.
 * **Track ending notification**: If the waveform overview flashes red, only 30 seconds are left before the track reaches the end.

-.. seealso:: To learn how to get most out of the waveforms while mixing, go to
-             the chapter :ref:`waveform-displays`.

-.. warning :: If you have a slower computer and notice performance issues with
-              Mixxx, try to lower the frame rate or change the level of detail shown in the waveform in :menuselection:`Preferences --> Interface --> Waveform Display`.

 .. _interface-button-grid: